zw492/PVC/README.md

 python test20x20.py
 ```

 Outputs go to `test_20x20_output/`.
-Runs 400 outer iterations and produces convergence plots, centerline comparisons against Ghia (1982), pressure and velocity field plots, and matrix coefficient reports for Tasks 8 and 9.
+Runs for up to 400 outer SIMPLE iterations, terminating early if both convergence criteria are satisfied before the limit is reached.
+Produces convergence plots, centreline comparisons against Ghia (1982), pressure and velocity field plots, and matrix coefficient reports for Tasks 8 and 9.

 ### 2. Full multi-grid analysis (20×20, 40×40, 80×80 at Re=100)